linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 05 Money markets.md

 # Example 5 Commercial paper

-A dealer buys  $2 million worth of Eurodollar commercial paper from a borrowing company with a 60-day maturity at a discounted price of$ 1,994,874.
+A dealer buys  \$2 million worth of Eurodollar commercial paper from a borrowing company with a 60-day maturity at a discounted price of\$ 1,994,874.
 For Eurodollar (and most other Eurocurrency deals) interest is calculated using the 360-day count convention.

 The discount yield (using an actual/360 day count) is: